 The courses in the certificate provide a background in budget policy and process, characteristics of public revenue and expenditure, and governmental accounting and financial reporting.
 This certificate is particularly suited for those who are, or envision becoming, budget analysts or financial management officers in public agencies at any level of government.

 Certificate students enroll in regular courses of the Trachtenberg School and earn graduate credit.
 Regular graduate tuition and fees apply.

-The Budget and Public Finance certificate program is available at the George Washington University's main campus in downtown Washington, D.C.
-It is not available as a distance learning program.
+The Budget and Public Finance certificate program is available at the George Washington University's main campus in downtown Washington, DC.
+It is also available as a distance learning program.

 Specific admission requirements can be found on the Graduate Program Finder.

 The following requirements must be fulfilled: 12 credits, including 3 credits in required courses and 9 credits in elective courses.

 |PPPA 6048||Financing State and Local Government|

 |PPPA 6052||Tax PolicyAnalysis|

 |or PPPA 6054||Issues in Federal Budgeting|